 You can only imagine the dramatic impact this had on my husband and my life.

 Not only was I no longer productive, but his productivity was severely diminished as well.
-Gone were the days when he could go work for a couple hours without worrying about my well-being.
+Gone were the days when he could go work for a couple of hours without worrying about my well-being.

 I tried to convince him that I was okay — but the call of the cold lake water was hard to combat, and my voice wasn’t strong enough to convince even me.